railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 - Deploy a backend stack ([Jaeger](https://www.jaegertracing.io/), [Zipkin](https://zipkin.io/), and [Prometheus](https://prometheus.io/)) to receive the traces, metrics, and logs from the collector
 - Build and instrument an <a href="https://expressjs.com/" target="_blank">Express</a> application to send data to the collector.

-**OpenTelemetry Collector Template**

-If you are looking for a quicker way to get started, you can simply deploy the collector and backend stack from <a href="https://railway.app/template/7KNDff" target="_blank">this template</a>.

 **Prerequisites**

 To be successfull using this tutorial, you should already have -